Ann Li

 Goal

-Identify major user obstacles to social music sharing and discovery through user research, collaborative brainstorming, and prototyping.
-Using research insights, expand functionality and user delight.
+Through user research, collaborative brainstorming, and prototyping, I gathered research insights to expand functionality and user delight.

 Features from most to least used.
 1) recently saved/liked 2) self-made playlists and Spotify-curated playlists (Discovery Weekly) 3) Spotify-made, category playlists (Pop Rising) 4) recently listened